 I own 4 of these loaf pans – two in Pyrex and two in steel.
 I use the steel pans for baking regular bread.
 The Pyrex pans I use in recipes that add more sugar, like Dwaine’s Harvest Loaf.
 The glass heats much more slowly but retains the heat longer.
 You can keep your sugar from carmelizing too much if you remove it from the pan quickly, or you can leave it in longer if you are looking for a crunchy coating.

 Pyrex is heavy and storing can be a pain, but I find them indispensable, so I make room.
 The steel pans stack neatly, usually come with a good non-stick coating and clean up well.
 Just don’t use a dishwasher, and make sure you dry them by hand right after cleaning.

-I debated about this one.
-You can usually sub a plain tube pan for any Bundt pan recipe, so if space is really an issue, you could skip it.
-But the Bundt pans are so pretty, and they often come with a hanging hole, so that you can place them on the wall when not in use – adding decoration and saving space in your cupboards.
+And besides, Bundt pans are so pretty, and they often come with a hanging hole, so that you can place them on the wall when not in use – adding decoration and saving space in your cupboards.

 I would avoid pans that have excessively sharp creases or crevasses.
 The more rounded pans provide an impressive-looking cake without worrying if you’ve greased it well enough to release from the sharp edges.